 - DETERGENT – you can use a very mild soap for washing baby clothes - not necessarily a specialist baby laundry detergent.
-Use the laundry detergent that you would use to wash all of your delicates.
+Use the laundry detergent that you would use to wash all of your delicate clothing.
 Other things to watch out for are detergents that have added bleach, fabric softeners, or perfumes.
-Rather choose one that is as pure as possible.
+Rather choose one that is as organic as possible.

 - SIZE OF LOAD – another way to protect the clothes themselves is by not overloading the machine (easier said than done!).
 If you have a whole basket full of clothes, try splitting over smaller loads than doing one large one.
 If your machine is overloaded and there is very little room for the clothes to move about, they might get tangled and may well get damaged.
 You can be guaranteed that this will result in clothes that are less clean at the end of the cycle.